How was TeachingHorse, LLC created? A message from Co-Founder and CEO, June Gunter, Ed.D.

 With 30 years of experience in leadership development, June brings depth of understanding and clarity of purpose to preparing leaders for innovation and transformation.
 June holds a Doctor of Education degree in the field of Adult Learning from North Carolina State University.
 She is a Certified Equine Guided Educator (CEGE), Certified Equine Interaction Professional (CEIP-ED) and the author of TeachingHorse, Rediscovering Leadership, Bloomington, Indiana: Authorhouse, 2007.

 Beth Hyjek, MFA

 Beth holds an MFA from St. Mary’s College of California and BFA from New York University, Tisch School of the Arts.
-She is the photographer who captures the moments of learning and transformation that occur between people and horses.
-Beth is also a certified equine specialist.
+Beth is a senior facilitator with 13 years experience and is a certified equine specialist.